Terms and Conditions Template

 etsy terms and conditions example

-Site Management And Support Clause
+What Goes Into The Site Management And Support Clause?

 Add a site management or support clause to tell users how you run your site or service and to give users a better understanding of how your service works.